 Jeep ride from Kollur

 Not into trekking?
 The jeep ride is genuinely fun.
-About 9 km, takes 1.5 to 2 hours one way, costs around ₹500 to ₹550 per person in a shared jeep.
+It takes about 9 km, takes 1.5 to 2 hours one way, costs around ₹500 to ₹550 per person in a shared jeep.
 Bumpy, rugged, and you’ll probably be gripping the side at some point.
 In a good way.

 Quick FAQs